Until there's a cure ... there's camp

 Want to Get Involved?

 Camp is 100% free to all campers and families.
-With only one paid employee, we rely on donations and a volunteer staff to support this youthful rite of passage that may otherwise be impossible for these kids without Camp UKANDU.
+With only two full-time employees, we rely on donations and a volunteer staff to support this youthful rite of passage that may otherwise be impossible for these kids without Camp UKANDU.
 It costs approximately fifteen hundred dollars for each child to attend our week-long residential camping program.

 What is Camp Ukandu?